wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 In most cases before metrics can begin streaming to Wavefront from a host, application, or service you must add a Wavefront proxy to your installation.

-{% include help/proxies_intro.md %}
+## What is the Wavefront Proxy?

+The Wavefront proxy allows you to send your data to Wavefront in a secure, fast, and reliable manner.The proxy works with the Wavefront server to ensure end-to-end flow control.
+When it detects network connectivity issues, the proxy queues metrics in memory and to disk.
+Once connectivity is restored the proxy replays queued metrics but prioritizes real-time traffic.
+There are many ways to [configure](proxies_configuring) the proxy to tune this behavior.

+The [proxy preprocessor](proxies_preprocessor_rules) allows you to correct errors in metric definition, reducing the number of invalid metrics which would otherwise be rejected by the proxy.

+A proxy generates its own [internal metrics](wavefront_monitoring) for easy monitoring of the pipeline within Wavefront.
 In initial deployments you can start with one Wavefront proxy.
 However, to enable fault tolerance and higher data rates, production environments more typically employ a load balancer sending data to multiple proxies:

 ![Wavefront architecture load balanced](images/wavefront_architecture_lb.png)